To be

 It’s late.

 Italian has a formal version of you, which is Lei.
-Capital L is often used to distinguish it from lei = she.
+A capital L is often used to distinguish it from lei = she.
+You should use Lei when speaking to strangers, talking to your boss, or addressing elders or people in formal settings.
+And you should use tu when speaking to friends, talking to family, or interacting informally.

 Tu sei stanco, Paolo?